langfield/amm/README.md

 }
 ```

 The function in question is `get_pool_token_balance()`.
 It is only a single line of code that reads from a storage variable called `pool_balance()`.
 This storage variable can be thought of as a global mapping from tokens to balances which can be read from and updated elsewhere in the contract.
-The comment beginning with `// @post` is a Horus annotation, a postcondition.
-In general, this is a boolean expression representing some property we desire our function to satisfy in all cases **when the function has finished executing**.

 In this example, it quite transparently says that the return value of the function, denoted `$Return.balance` (read: the element of the return tuple of `get_pool_token_balance()` named `balance`), is equal to the storage variable `pool_balance()` indexed at the value of the `token_type` argument.
 It is essentially a reimplementation of the function's logic.
 One could easily argue that if you made a mistake implementing the function itself, you are likely to make the same mistake implementation the specification (this is what we call the set of Horus annotations for a given function).
 This is known as the [_test oracle problem_](https://ieeexplore.ieee.org/document/7422146) in the literature, and as its name suggests, rears its head in both software testing and formal verification.